FriendsOfREDAXO/docker-demos/README.md

 ## Usage

 👉 Note that the demos are used 1:1 like the __REDAXO image__, except that you chose a different source: For the code examples we use `friendsofredaxo/demo:base`, which is the base demo.
+But if you would like to use the `onepage` demo instead, just change `friendsofredaxo/demo:base` to `friendsofredaxo/demo:onepage`.

 ### With [`docker-compose`](https://docs.docker.com/compose/reference/overview/)

-Example for REDAXO base demo container with MySQL container:
+Create a `docker-compose.yml` in your project directory with the following code:

 ```yml
 version: '3'